Scroll down to see past classes or in-progress classes.

-Writing A Winning Contest Entry by Karen Duvall
+Writing A Winning Contest Entry

 Contests, such as the coming Colorado Gold, are an important part of the writer's journey.
 Contests provide the author with exposure and oftentimes, the final entries are judged by agents and editors.
 This two week online class will review the various elements judged in the Colorado Gold Writing Contest as well as offer participants a chance to submit samples of their work for feedback.